wordtreefoundation/books/pseudo_biblical/The Book of Preferment - Horace Walpole - 1742.md

 XVIII.

 And as soon as the Words were uttered, the --- fell into a great Rage, and cried aloud, Jacobites!
 Jacobites!
 Traytors!
 Traytors!
-Then he was deaf to all the Captan of War could say; and he turned his A- on the Captain of his Armies, and the Captain of his Armies turned his A- on him, and said, he would be no more the Captain of his Armies; And so they departed in gread Dudgeon.
+Then he was deaf to all the Captan of War could say; and he turned his A- on the Captain of his Armies, and the Captain of his Armies turned his A- on him, and said, he would be no more the Captain of his Armies; And so they departed in great Dudgeon.

 XIX.